brymck/finansu/index.md

 `LatestVersion`
 ---------------

-Retrieves the version number for the latest version of !FinAnSu available on the [http://code.google.com/p/finansu/ project home page].
+Retrieves the version number for the latest version of !FinAnSu available on the [project home page](http://code.google.com/p/finansu/).

 ```
 =LatestVersion() // returns a version number such as "1.0.1"